baldassarreFe/deep-koalarization/dataset/DATASET.md

 Passing `-c path/to/inception_resnet_v2_2016_08_30.ckpt` is highly recommended over passing a url.

-Omitting the `-O` will print all image pairs at the moment they are written to a TFRecord.
-Given that we batch the inception operations, they will most likely appear all at once when the batch gets written to disk.
+Omitting the `-O` will print all image names at the moment they are written to a TFRecord.
+Given that we batch the inception operations, they will most likely appear all at once, when the batch gets written to disk.

 Use `-h` to see the available options